Two efficient gradient methods with approximately optimal stepsizes based on regularization models for unconstrained optimization: Introduction

 The rest of the paper is organized as follows.
-In Section 2, some approximation models including cubic regularization models and quadratic models are exploited to generate approximately optimal stepsizes.
-In Section 3, an efficient gradient method with the approximately optimal stepsize is given.
-The global convergence of the proposed method is analyzed in Section 4.
-In Section 5, some numerical results are presented.
+In Section 2, some approximation models including regularization models and quadratic models are exploited to generate approximately optimal stepsizes for gradient methods.
+In Section 3, two efficient gradient methods with the approximately optimal stepsizes are described.
+The global convergence of the proposed methods is analyzed in Section 4.
+In Section 5, the numerical results are presented.
 Conclusion and discussion are given in the last section.